nlukic97/uteam-api/README.md

     npm run start

-You also might need to leave the PORT variable in `.env` empty (such as hosting your server on Heroku, for example).
+You also might need to leave the PORT variable in `.env` empty when deploying this app (such as hosting your server on Heroku, for example).

 ---